7 reasons to join professional LGBT associations

-A record-high 82% of Fortune 500 companies have gender identity protections in their non-discrimination policies, according to this year’s Corporate Equality Index by the Human Rights Campaign, which rates workplaces on LGBT Equality.
-In addition, half of global businesses have now tailored their diversity and inclusion policies to specifically accommodate LGBT employees, Mercer’s recent LGBT Benefits around the World Survey found.
+A full 83% of Fortune 500 companies have gender identity protections in their non-discrimination policies, according to this year’s Corporate Equality Index by the Human Rights Campaign, which rates workplaces on LGBT Equality.
+In addition, half of global businesses have now tailored their diversity and inclusion policies to specifically accommodate LGBT employees, Mercer’s 2017 LGBT Benefits around the World Survey found.

 There’s a number of industry-specific organizations that are focused on helping LGBT workers succeed.
 These organizations aren’t just a source of emotional encouragement (though that’s certainly reason enough to check them out), they’re also very committed to helping you on a practical level.
 Joining one in your field may enable you to reap these career benefits.

 Let’s start with the most obvious perk: help finding jobs at employers that value diversity.
 Many professional associations have taken steps to assess which employers in their industry are LGBT friendly.
 Start by checking out this huge list of companies that scored high for LGBT equality on the Corporate Equality Index and click through to find job opportunities on Monster.

 However, if you want to work at a company that hasn’t been vetted yet, you’ll need to do your own research to determine whether a prospective employer values diversity and LGBT inclusion.

 In that case, “look for job postings that explicitly state they do not discriminate on the basis of sexual orientation or identity,” says Todd Sloves, president of the LGBT Congressional Staff Association.